-The purpose of these activities is to "further broaden outreach efforts to reach segments of the labor force who may be inadvertently omitted from vacancy-specific recruitment."
-Specifically, SEUs with five to ten full-time employees and SEUs with larger full-time staffs but whose stations are located in "smaller markets" must perform enough of the following menu option initiatives to earn at least two menu option credit within each two-year period of its eight year license term.
+Under this prong, SEUs with five to ten full-time employees and SEUs with larger full-time staffs but whose stations are located in "smaller markets," must earn two credits from the following menu of initiatives during each two-year segment of its eight-year license term.
 SEUs with more than ten full-time employees and whose stations are not located in "smaller markets" must earn at least four credits within each two-year period.
-A "smaller market" station is defined as any SEU consisting solely of a station or stations licensed to a community that is in a county outside of all metropolitan areas or is in a metropolitan area with a population of less than 250,000.
+A "smaller market" SEU is defined as any SEU consisting solely of a station or stations licensed to a community that is in a county outside of all metropolitan areas or is in a metropolitan area with a population of less than 250,000.

-The non-job vacancy specific menu options include:
+The non-vacancy specific menu options include:

-- participation in at least four job fairs by station personnel who have substantial responsibility in the making of hiring decisions; - ii) hosting of at least one job fair; - co-sponsoring at least one job fair with organizations in the business and professional community whose membership includes substantial participation of women and minorities; - iv) participation in at least four events sponsored by organizations representing groups present in the community interested in broadcast employment issues, including conventions, career days, workshops and similar activities; - v) establishment of an internship program designed to assist members of the community to acquire skills needed for broadcast employment; - vi) participation in job banks, Internet programs, and other programs designed to promote outreach generally (i.e., that are not primarily directed to providing notification of specific job vacancies); - vii) participation in scholarship programs designed to assist students interested in pursuing a career in broadcasting; - viii) establishment of training programs designed to enable station personnel to acquire skills that could qualify them for higher level positions; - ix) establishment of a mentoring program for station personnel; - x) participation in at least four events or programs sponsored by educational institutions relating to career opportunities in broadcasting; - xi) sponsorship of at least two events in the community designed to inform and educate members of the public as to employment opportunities in broadcasting; - xii) listing of each upper-level category opening in a job bank or newsletter of media trade groups whose membership includes substantial participation of women and minorities; - xiii) provision of assistance to unaffiliated non-profit entities in the maintenance of websites that provide counseling on the process of searching for broadcast employment and/or other career development assistance pertinent to broadcasting; - xiv) provision of training to management level personnel as to methods of ensuring equal employment opportunity and preventing discrimination;
+- (i) participation in at least four job fairs by station personnel who have substantial responsibility in the making of hiring decisions; - (ii) hosting of at least one job fair; - (iii) co-sponsoring at least one job fair with organizations in the business and professional community whose membership includes substantial participation of women and minorities: - (iv) participation in at least four events sponsored by organizations representing groups present in the community interested in broadcast employment issues, including conventions, career days, workshops and similar activities; - (v) establishment of an internship program designed to assist members of the community to acquire skills needed for broadcast employment; - (vi) participation in job banks, Internet programs, and other programs designed to promote outreach generally (i.e., that are not primarily directed to providing notification of specific job vacancies); - (vii) participation in scholarship programs designed to assist students interested in pursuing a career in broadcasting; - (viii) establishment of training programs designed to enable station personnel to acquire skills that could qualify them for higher level positions;